Yang Wang et al, 2016, BMJ Acup Med, Vol 34, Issue 5

 BMJ Acupuncture in Medicine

-This study from Beijing examined the effect of electro-acupuncture on women who were diagnosed with poor ovarian reserve, indicated by their baseline FSH level being elevated on Day 2 or 3 of their menstrual cycle, ie between and 11 and 40 mIU/ml.
+This prospective observational study from Beijing examined the effect of electro-acupuncture on women who were diagnosed with poor ovarian reserve, indicated by their baseline FSH level being elevated on Day 2 or 3 of their menstrual cycle, ie between and 11 and 40 mIU/ml.

 After 12 weeks of treatment mean FSH levels dropped by nearly a half, a highly significant result.
 While no firm conclusions can be drawn at this stage, this result indicates that further research is warranted on larger numbers of patients to determine if electro-acupuncture is useful tool for women with low ovarian reserve.

 Background Effective methods for the treatment of reproductive dysfunction are limited.
 Previous studies have reported that acupuncture can modulate female hormone levels, improve menstrual disorders, alleviate depression and improve pregnancy rates.
 However, studies of acupuncture for diminished ovarian reserve (DOR) are lacking.